knowledgeboard/knowledgeboard.github.io/templates/blog.md

 We have watched first anime one piece!
 (One Pace actually) And it trully looked like a pokemon xD Feels interesting.

+### 2024-02-22 00:22

+Hello, I HAVE FIRST CERN MERGE xD seems like nothing, it is nothing, BUT sounds cool!
+My code works, it's faster, better, cleaner.
+Mornign was slow but after lunch we made everything work and it felt great!

+A. played the **Barbara's bombastic Rhubarb pie**... and it's horrible...
+FUCK IT, I'm gonna link it HERE xD

+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/7ki0Q2nYTBhVxZvqLLDp5W?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

+French was quite fun.
+Ended with the german guy complaining about trafic.
+We had great time with the indian girl just laughing at him.
+She finished him by *you would die in India*.
+BASED TAKE xD

+Gym after, legs.
+Why do I feel weak when I'm able to do (on the way up), do everything, 4x140kg, 3x1x150kg, 2*9x120kg(till fail), (10-15)x100kg.
+STIL FEELS WEAK WTF! finished with all other parts.
+Huge pump tho.
+It's probably fine!
+Need some sleep now tho.
+See you later!